folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Invoice: Can view, edit and create new invoices and invoice lines.**  This permission allows the user to view, edit, and create new invoices and invoice lines.
 *   **Invoice: Can view, edit and delete invoices and invoice lines.**  This permission allows the user to view, edit, and delete invoices and invoice lines.
 *   **Invoice: Cancel invoice.** This permission allows users to cancel invoices.
-*   **Invoice: Download batch file from invoice record.** This permission allows users to download the batch file from the invoice record.
+*   **Invoice: Download batch file from invoice record.** This permission allows users to download the batch voucher file from an invoice record.
+*   **Invoice: Export search results.** This permission allows the user to export a file containing invoice information for a set of invoices.
 *   **Invoice: Manage acquisition units.** This permission allows the user to change the assignment of acquisition units for an invoice.
 *   **Invoice: Pay Invoices.** This permission allows the user to approve invoices for payment.
+*   **Invoice: Voucher export.** This permission allows the user to run the voucher export from the Invoices app Actions menu.

 ## Keyboard shortcuts